Risk reduction for breast cancer

 Oral contraceptive pill and Depo Provera use

 The risk of developing breast cancer in women who currently or recently used contemporary, combined (oestrogen and progestogen) oral contraceptive pills is higher than in women who have never used hormonal contraceptives.
 The risk increases with longer duration of use.
 However the absolute increase in risk is quite small.
-The increase in risk also applies to the use of hormone secreting intra-uterine devices
+The increase in risk also applies to the use of hormone secreting intra-uterine devices (IUDs) like a Mirena.

 Oral contraceptive use is considered relatively safe for women under the age of 40 who are not already at high risk of breast cancer, and it reduces the risk of ovarian and endometrial cancers.